MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/nfc-class-extension-quickstart.md

     ...
     ```

 1. In the INF file, add a reference to the NFC Class Extension.
-Doing this ensures that Windows Driver Framework (WDF) will load the NFC CX driver when the client driver loads.
+Doing this ensures that Windows Driver Framework (WDF) loads the NFC CX driver when the client driver loads.

     1. Find the `<project-name>_Install` section.
     1. Add `UmdfExtensions=NfcCx0102`.